Specifying Spring ’83

 Obviously, many people are not so concerned about this.
 The policy of reacting to harassment or abuse or vileness on a “best-effort” basis seems, to them, good enough.
 “Best effort” is, of course, the most I could aspire to —

 (Who IS cut out for it?
-Perhaps only the people truly hungry for scale, people who can separate themselves from the systems they’re operating.
+Perhaps only the people truly hungry for scale, who can separate themselves from the systems they’re operating.
 I’m trying not to be too dire and judgmental here, but honestly, I think it might be inhuman.
 I think you might have to make yourself into a kind of machine to be okay with “best effort”.)

 This suggests a challenge: could you design a protocol that truly makes people responsible for their own content, eliminating or at least blunting the peril and stress of hosting?
-That puts us back in the world of “everybody should just host their own content on their own website”, which is, of course, what some people have been saying is necessary for decades.
+That puts us back in the world of “everybody should just host their own content on their own website”, which is, of course, what some people have been saying for decades.
 Well, it hasn’t caught on yet, and I don’t see any indication that it will … but maybe there is some analogy available, some reproduction of that arrangement on a different level, that could begin to address this challenge.

 It’s ironic: in the development of this protocol, I spent more time thinking about abuse than anything else, by far.
 During the summer of Spring ’83, largely by dint of the size (very small) and quality (very high) of the protocol’s userbase, abuse was a non-issue.
 In a way, I wish I had just … chilled out.
 But, again, I think it might take a weird kind of person to do so.